Established in 1811

 If you have any questions, feel free to contact us at (440) 428-5128.

 The Madison Township Board of Trustees, in support of the National declaration, passed a Resolution on March 25, 2014 declaring April Child Abuse Prevention Month in Madison Township.

 On April 9th the Lake County Department of Children Services kicked off National Child Abuse Prevention Month with the Pinwheels for Prevention Campaign by displaying 2,383 blue pinwheels at Veteran's Park in Painesville.
 The pinwheels represent the 2,383 calls that children services responded to in 2013.

 If you or someone you know is, or may be, experiencing abuse please contact the 24 hour Child & Elder Abuse Hotline at (440) 350-4000 Press #1 or at (440) 918-4000 Press #1.

 For more information visit their website at: www.lakecountyohio.gov/lcojfs

 The Lake Colunty Solid Waste District has published their Special Collection Dates for 2014.
 The next collection will be the computer collection that will take place on April 26th from 9am-1pm at the Lake County Fairgrounds Commercial Building.
 Please see their website for further information and other collections coming up.

 How can you help prevent flooding?
 To start, do not pile your leaves and yard waste in a storm culvert (ditch).
 For more information that guide you on how to keep our storm sewers clean, click here.
 You can also check out this WKYC video to learn more about the watershed in your area.

-Trustee Meeting: The next trustee meeting will be held on Tuesday, December 10th, 2013.
-The workshop begins at 6:00pm and the regular meeting at 7:00pm.
-There will also be a Zoning Hearing at 5:45pm.
+Trustee Meeting: The next trustee meeting will be held on Tuesday, March 11th, 2014 with the workshop starting at 6:00pm and the regular meeting at 7:00pm.